-Since the incident, the legislature in South Carolina has attempted to enact Emma’s law which targets first time convicted DUI offenders, and requires them to install an ignition interlock device in their vehicle.
-With the ignition interlock system, if the person blows a .02 or higher, the car will not start and hopefully keep that driver off the road and keep the public safer.
+Since the incident, the legislature in South Carolina has attempted to enact Emma’s law which targets first-time convicted DUI offenders and requires them to install an ignition interlock device in their vehicle.
+With the ignition interlock system, if the person blows a .02 or higher, the car will not start and hopefully, keep that driver off the road and keep the public safer.
 The defendant at issue here, who was convicted, has agreed to appear before the state legislature to push for Emma’s Law.
 This law was recently been referred to the House Committee on Judiciary in 2013.
 Emma’s law is one of the harshest DUI laws that has been proposed in quite some time in the state of South Carolina.
-This new law, if passed, would require that even first time DUI offenders to have to blow into a special device called an “ignition interlock system” to start their vehicle.
-This system is currently a device that is used for only repeat offenders of driving under the influence.
+This new law, if passed, would require that even first-time DUI offenders have to blow into a special device called an “ignition interlock system” to start their vehicle.
+This system is currently a device that is used for only repeat offenders driving under the influence.

 Be Safe.
 Get Home.

 The answer to this question is a resounding YES.
 In South Carolina, a person is guilty of DUI if he or she drives a motor vehicle within the State under the influence of “any drug, combination of drugs, or combination of drugs and alcohol to the extent that the person’s faculties to drive were ‘materially and appreciably’ impaired.”
 S.C.
 Code Ann. § 56-5-2930(A) (West 2009)